jackcompton94/chess-dashboard/README.md

 * All Time or Monthly Dashboard Views

 ## How it works
-* __main.py__ interacts with the Chess.com API and extracts JSON and formats the relevant data into a local CSV
+* __data_extract.py__ interacts with the Chess.com API and extracts JSON and formats the relevant data into a local CSV
-* __load.py__ interacts with the BigQuery API to create and maintain the local CSV in the cloud
+* __data_load.py__ interacts with the BigQuery API to create and maintain the local CSV in the cloud
 * __view.py__ interacts with the BigQuery API to initialize the views needed that are used in Looker Studio
 * __looker.py__ interacts with the Looker API to create and maintain the dashboards needed to visualize the statistics